Precision. Excellence. Under Pressure.

 A growing sense that your body never fully resets

 Nothing is visibly wrong.
-But the strain feels constant.
+The strain feels constant.

 Under sustained pressure, patterns form.
 Muscles brace.
 Breath tightens.
 Attention narrows.
 Over time, those patterns become automatic.